COMMUNITY ANIMATION SERIES

 • Prefer learning that is practical, grounded, and not overly academic

-This course is not intended for commercial ventures or initiatives disconnected from one’s lived or working community.
+Kindly note: This course is not intended for commercial ventures or initiatives disconnected from one’s lived or working community.

-By the end of the course, you will be able to…
+By the end of the ABCD Foundations course,

 Apply an asset-based mindset, starting with strengths rather than deficits